 HVO stands for Hydrotreated Vegetable Oil and is made through a two-stage process known as hydrotreatment, where feedstocks are saturated with hydrogen at high temperatures (over 300°C), followed by a stage of isomerisation/cracking to give the end product the desired fuel qualities.
 HVO could be classified as a second-generation renewable fuel.

 An other biofuel with diesel characteristics are FAME, (Fatty Acid Methyl Ester) which is created through esterifying a natural oil or fat.
 However the ester bond present in FAME is a rather weak bond, and can easily get attacked by water, oxygen or diesel bug (microbial contamination of diesel fuel) that derates the fuel.
-This makes storing FAME-fuels hard.
+This makes storing FAME-fuels hard, and can also be problematic in environments where the fuel easily gets in contact with contaminations like water, for instance marine engines, or maybe as my self has references of, small scale agriculture.